Ethical-Ralph/domain-info/README.md

 ## Prerequisites

-Please note that before using the script, you need to set the following environment variables:
+Please note that before running the API, you need to set the following environment variables:

 - `PORT`: The port to run the app defaults to 9000.
 - `IpGeoLocationKey`: ipgeolocation.io API Key

 <br>
-Here are instructions on how to start and use the script
+Here are instructions on how to setup the API

 ## Installation

-1. Clone the repository or download the script file.
+1. Clone the repository.
 2. Install Node.js and npm if you haven't already.
-3. Open a terminal and navigate to the directory containing the script.
+3. Open a terminal and navigate to the directory containing the codes.
 4. Install the required dependencies by running `npm install`.

 ## Usage